-Horse and pack animal use is considered a valid means of viewing and experiencing Capitol Reef National Park.
-Animals designated as "pack animals” are limited to horses, burros, and mules.
-Stock use in any part of the park may be prohibited when, at the discretion of the superintendent, such action is necessary to protect park resources or visitors.
+Recreational horse and pack animal use is a traditional means of viewing and experiencing Capitol Reef National Park.
+“Pack animals” are defined as horses, burros, and mules.
+Stock use in any part of the park may be prohibited when necessary to protect park resources or visitors.

-Horses and pack animals are prohibited on the following trails and hiking routes:
+Horses and pack animals are allowed throughout the park except the following areas:

 The following regulations protect fragile desert resources which are easily damaged by stock use.
 The superintendent has determined that stock use is appropriate under these conditions which help protect park resources.

 Horse and Pack Animal Use Restrictions